kuanrongchan/date-to-gene-converter/README.md

 # Running the Gene Updater tool locally

-Please execute the following steps to run the Gene Updater tool locally
+Please execute the following steps to run the Gene Updater tool locally:

 ## Technical requirements
 Please install the following: